Learning Fourier series with parametrized quantum circuits

 \subsection{Learning capability}

-To improve the understanding of PQC performance, we extend the methodology first described in \cite{Schuld2021} as layed out in the following.
-The learned model function $f_\Theta$ that results from training a PQC model (see Eq.~(\ref{eq:fx_pqc_model})) to approximate a given Fourier function $g$ is a measure of both the trainability and the expressiveness of the corresponding circuit, given a choice of training procedure.
-In our studies, we use the corresponding loss value given by the mean squared error
+To improve the understanding of PQC performance, we extend the methodology first described in Ref.~\cite{Schuld2021} as laid out in the following.
+The learned model function $f_\Theta$ that results from training a PQC model [see Eq.~\eqref{eq:fx_pqc_model}] to approximate a given Fourier function $g$ is a measure of both the trainability and the expressiveness of the corresponding circuit, given a choice of training procedure.
+In our studies, we use the corresponding loss value given by the mean-squared error (MSE)

 where $|X|$ is the size of the test set.
 The mean squared error is used here since it is a common metric in machine learning that is suitable to determine the difference between the results of the PQC model and the Fourier function.